NGC 1365 velocity field image

 This is a brief tutorial essay intended to go over some simple optics governing instrumentation for astronomical telescopes, including simplified reimaging cameras and spectrographs.
 The original motivation for this essay was to provide a non-specialized answer to the question: "Why do instruments for large telescopes have to be large?"

-The tutorial covers only basic, idealized material (no actual lens design, aberrations, and so on) that astronomers should know but is paradoxically a bit too basic or astronomy-specific to learn from an optics text.
+The tutorial covers only basic, idealized material that astronomers should know but is paradoxically a bit too basic or astronomy-specific to learn from an optics text (no actual lens design, aberrations, and so on).
 It may be useful for people taking or teaching a class in observational techniques.
 You can read the essay in HTML form or follow the link within for a PDF to print.

 Research interests